 Corporations are incorporated businesses.
-Every form of business besides the sole proprietor is considered a separate entity, and this often provides a measure of legal and financial protection for the shareholders.
+Every form of business aside from the sole proprietor is considered a separate entity.
+This often provides a measure of legal and financial protection for the shareholders.
 The shareholders of corporations have limited liability protection, and corporations have full discretion over the amount of profits they can distribute or retain.
 Corporations are presumed to be for-profit entities, and as such they can have an unlimited number of years with losses.
 Corporations must have at least one shareholder.

 Partnerships are unincorporated businesses.
 Like corporations, partnerships are separate entities from the shareholders.
 Unlike corporations, partnerships must have at least one General Partner who assumes unlimited liability for the business.
 Partnerships must have at least two shareholders.
 Partnerships distribute all profits and losses to their shareholders without regard for any profits retained by the business for cash flow purposes.
 (LLCs are taxed as partnerships, unless they choose to be taxed as corporations.)

 S- Corporations have features similar to a partnership.
 An S-corporation must have at least one shareholder, and cannot have more than 100 shareholders.
 If any shareholder provides services to the business, the S-Corp must pay that shareholder a reasonable salary.
 This salary is a separate payment from distributions of profits or losses.

 A Professional Corporation (APC)

 Requires it’s owners to hold professional license such as an attorney or doctor.
 They cannot partner with those who do not also hold a professional license.